mendix/docs/README.md

    It should show you the version: `v8.1.3` (the version number you installed)

+   `yarn -v`

+   It should show you yarn version

 4. If both commands work, there is one more command you need to type to install the dependencies:

-   `npm install`
+   `yarn install`

    This will take a while.
-It will install all the dependencies you need.
-You can also use **yarn**.
-Make sure yarn is installed and run `yarn`.
+It will install all project dependencies specified in package.json.

 #### Running the Server